MicrosoftDocs/win32/desktop-src/medfound/codecapi-avdecvideomaxcodedwidth.md

 ---
-Description: Sets the maximum picture width that a video decoder will accept as an input type. ms.assetid: A6D70AD0-0B40-4AC8-A25A-89865BF5F5C1
+description: Sets the maximum picture width that a video decoder will accept as an input type. ms.assetid: A6D70AD0-0B40-4AC8-A25A-89865BF5F5C1
 title: CODECAPI_AVDecVideoMaxCodedWidth property (Codecapi.h)
 ms.topic: reference